University of Tasmania: What it's really like

 The University of Tasmania is fully wheelchair accessible.
 We have assistive technology to support students with disabilities, like JAWS for students who are visually impaired; Dragon, a speech-to-text software; and read-and-write technology for students with dyslexia.

-Please don’t hesitate to reach out to the university before you arrive if they can support you with the adjustments you might need.
+Please don’t hesitate to reach out to the uni before you arrive if they can support you with the adjustments you might need.